irvifa/algorithm-notes/src/main/java/com/github/irvifa/algorithmnotes/leetcode/tree/sumofleftleaves/README.md

 In this way, we can no longer need an auxiliary data structure to keep track of the right subtrees.

 Given that this algorithm modifies the input tree, will we still be able to identify which nodes are left-leaves?
 As it turns out we still can.
-Whenever we reach a node for the first time, we know we haven't yet looked at its left subtree, and so have not modified it.
+Whenever we reach a node for the key time, we know we haven't yet looked at its left subtree, and so have not modified it.
 Therefore, we can simply check if the left child is a leaf node, in the same way we did before.

 ```aidl